 The first publication to explore, in depth, Isamu Noguchi’s interest in skyviewing and outer space

-Contributions by Dakin Hart, Hafthor Yngvason, and Matthew Kirsch
+Contributions by Hafthor Yngvason, Matthew Kirsch, and Kate Wiener

 The Western Gallery, Western Washington University, is the site of a major collection of outdoor sculpture, one of which—Skyviewing Sculpture—by Japanese American artist and landscape architect Isamu Noguchi (1904–1988) forms the starting point of this volume.
 Skyviewing is an important theme running through much of Noguchi’s art, and this is the first book to explore it in depth.
 Noguchi made two major Skyviewing sculptures, one at Western Gallery, and the other in Honolulu, but the theme of space and charting our place in the universe is also present in many of his other works.

 Whilst some of Noguchi’s sculptures act as observatories, encouraging viewers to enter and turn their gaze to the sky, others act as reflecting telescopes with polished stone or water that mirror the heavens.
 Still others trace the path of the sun with cast shadows, or lead the eye upwards.
 Looking Up explores the changing artistic climate during Noguchi’s long career (1928–1988), and places him in context with a younger generation of artists, including Robert Smithson, Nancy Holt, James Turrell and Charles Ross.